 My most frequently asked photography question is "what should we wear to our family photo shoot?"
-Today's blog post will be a compilation of my best suggestions as well as a few photos to help you gather inspiration for your own outfits.
-If you have anything to add, please comment below!
+Here is a compilation of my best suggestions as well as a few photos to help you gather inspiration for your own outfits.
+If you have anything to add, please let me know!
 I would love to hear what has worked for your family in the past.

 The absolute most important thing is for your kids to feel comfortable in what they are wearing.
 When they like what they are wearing and can move freely, we are going to get the most natural, happy expressions from them.
 If they feel like their clothes are uncomfortable or itchy - or if they just plain don't like them - those opinions are going to show on their faces.
 It is better for your child to be happy as a clam in an outfit that was your second choice than to be perfectly matching the rest of the family but miserable.